 Nationwide Auto Transportation breaks down the facts about moving to Charlotte, NC in this all-in-one relocation guide.

 Charlotte is the most populated city in the U.S. state of North Carolina.
 It is situated in the Piedmont region and serves as the county seat of Mecklenburg County.

 According to the U.S Census Bureau the estimated population is 885,000.
 This ranks it at number 15 and second largest in the Southeast.
 Charlotte city also serves as the transportation, cultural and economic center in the Charlotte metropolitan area.
 The community living here is culturally diverse with about 17% of the population moving to Charlotte as a foreign-born national.

 Charlotte has been ranked as one of the fastest growing metros in the United States, with more than 100 people moving to the suburbs every day.
 It tops the country in millennial population growth and is ranked as the third-fastest-growing city, and the second-largest banking center, in the U.S.

 A Glance at Moving to Charlotte, NC

 - It is among the fastest-growing cities in the U.S with over 100 moving here daily.
 It is suitable for young professionals with 35 as the median age.

-- Charlotte’s cost of living is 1.5% lower compared to the national average.
+- The cost of living in Charlotte is 1.5% lower compared to the national average.
 The cost of houses also falls below the national average, which is great if you want to buy a house when you move to Charlotte.